bluz71/bluz71.github.io/_posts/2019-05-09-brave-with-duckduckgo-an-alternative-to-chrome.md

 - Where possible, insecure connections will be seamlessly be upgraded to encrypted connections for secure communication

+- True private browsing mode via the [Tor](https://www.torproject.org) anonymity network

 Similarities of Brave to Chrome:

 - Generally similar look and feel

 - Multi-platform support, including all major desktop and mobile platforms

 - Cross-platform and cross-device [synchronization](https://support.brave.com/hc/en-us/articles/360021218111-How-do-I-set-up-Sync-)